rohansuresh27/GitChrome/README.md

 # GitChrome
-My first attempt at building a Chrome Extension
+My first attempt at building a Chrome Extension.
+Opens my GitHub with a single click.
+Additional functionality to be added.